-1. “Secretary” explores the issue of self harm
+1. The movie “Secretary” explores the issue of self harm with realistic characters

-2. It shows BDSM is deeper than just whips and chains
+2. It shows BDSM has a deeper meaning than just whips and chains